Lovely-XPP/Dell-Latitude-E7480-Hackintosh/README.md

 | Keyboard           | Backlit Keyboard                           |
 | Trackpad           | ALPS Touchpad                              |
 | microSD Card Reader| Realtek RTS525A microSD card reader        |

-Tips:
-* For macOS 12 Monterey, DW1820 do not work well (can not use Airdrop, Handoff and Sidercar).
-Therefore I change it to BCM94360Z4 and it works well!
-* Monterey 12.3 and iPad OS 15.4 start to support Universal Control (also need BoardCom wireless card), works for me.
-* Strongly recommand you to re-create USBMap.kext for your own laptop with this [tool](https://github.com/corpnewt/USBMap).
-* If you change your hardware (like wireless), re-create the USBMap.kext as well.
-* It is strong recommanded that re-generate a serial number for your own laptop (needed to be check invaluable in apple.com) !
-* Do not turn on `Find my mac`!

 </details>